Participation of the Platform for International Water Law at the 9th World Water Forum in Dakar

 Cette session permettra une discussion active afin d’alerter sur l'importance de la protection des infrastructures d'approvisionnement en eau potable en zones de conflits et les mesures existantes.
 Les panelistes discuteront du cadre légal relatif à la protection des infrastructures hydrauliques, des rôle et responsabilités des parties prenantes aux conflits, avec des illustrations sous forme de retours d’expérience.

-Mara Tignino participe à cette session.4 avril 2022
+Mara Tignino participe à cette session.4 avr.
+2022